-The primary outcome in this trial will be diabetes remission evaluated at 24 weeks.
+The primary outcome in this trial was diabetes remission evaluated at 24 weeks.